Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Functional IV estimator

-Thus, $\|\widehat{\mathcal A} - \mathcal A\|_{\op} = o_p(1)$ for any $\rho > 2$ and $\varsigma > 1/2$. \end{theorem} Some comments on the requirement $\alpha^{-1} = o(T^{\rho/(2\rho+2)})$ are first in order.
+Thus, $\|\widehat{\mathcal A} - \mathcal A\|_{\op} = o_p(1)$ for any $\rho > 2$ and $\varsigma > 1/2$. \end{theorem} Some comments on the requirement $\abar= o(T^{\rho/(2\rho+2)})$ are first in order.
 This condition is needed in our proof of Theorem \ref{thm:convrate} to deal with estimation errors associated with $\widehat{\lambda}_j$ (see Remark \ref{remalpha}).
-This may be replaced by a sufficient and more convenient condition given by $\alpha^{-1} = o(T^{1/3})$, which does not depend on the value of $\rho$ under Assumption \ref{assumconvrate} requiring $\rho>2$.
+This may be replaced by a sufficient and more convenient condition given by $\abar = o(T^{1/3})$, which does not depend on the value of $\rho$ under Assumption \ref{assumconvrate} requiring $\rho>2$.

 Theorem~\ref{thm:convrate} not only gives us a more detailed consistency result than that given in Theorem \ref{thm2w1}, but also better clarifies how certain parameters appearing in Assumption \ref{assumconvrate} can affect the convergence rate of the FIVE.
-Specifically, in the above theorem, the convergence rate is characterized by the regularization parameter $\alpha$, the smoothness $\varsigma$ of $\mathcal A$ on $\ran \mathcal C_{xz}^\ast \mathcal C_{xz}$, and the decaying rate $\rho$ of $\lambda_j$ (as a function of $j$).
-From \eqref{eqthmconvrate}, it is quite obvious that if $\alpha$ decays to zero at a slower rate (i.e., $\alpha^{-1}$ diverges to infinity at a faster rate) then the RB component slowly decays to zero as well; this is a quite natural property that can also be deduced from our earlier discussion following Theorem \ref{thm2w2} in Section \ref{sec:asym1}.
+Specifically, in the above theorem, the convergence rate is characterized by the regularization parameter $\abar$, the smoothness $\varsigma$ of $\mathcal A$ on $\ran \mathcal C_{xz}^\ast \mathcal C_{xz}$, and the decaying rate $\rho$ of $\lambda_j^2$ (as a function of $j$).
+From \eqref{eqthmconvrate}, it is evident that if $\abar$ grows to infinity at a sufficiently slow rate, then the convergence rate of the RB term will be dominantly determined by the second term (appearing in \eqref{eqthmconvrate}), whose convergence rate is positively related to $\abar$.
+Therefore, in this case, we expect a slower convergence rate of the RB component; this is a quite natural property that can also be deduced from our earlier discussion following Theorem \ref{thm2w2} in Section \ref{sec:asym1}.
 Moreover, it can be shown that the convergence rate of the FIVE is generally positively (resp.\ negative) related to $\varsigma$ (resp.\ $\rho$); the former is immediately seen from \eqref{eqthmconvrate}, and the latter is discussed in detail in Remark \ref{fiverho}.